Mikkaiser/restaurants-nest-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-A project made with the NestJS framework, a API built with MongoDB Database, and Mongoose ORM!
+A project made with the NestJS framework, a API built with MongoDB Database, and Mongoose ORM!!

 ## Installation